tobiverh/MMI_put_what_where/README.md

    - The `-e` flag installs the project in editor mode, so you can change the source code (within the `MMI_project` folder) without having to re-install.
 If you don't intend to edit anything, running `pip install .` should be sufficient.
    - `.` refers to your current working directory.
-   - Running `pip` won't work if you don't have Python installed properly on your computer
+   - Running `pip` won't work if you don't have pip installed.
+Make sure to have Python, version 3.4 or newer, installed properly on your computer. pip is then automatically included.

 You should now have the project installed.